CollectionBuilder/cb-docs/docs/pages/interpretive.md

 To edit the About page, navigate to the "pages" directory and open the "about.md" file.

+{:.alert .alert-yellow}
+This section is for CB-CSV.
+The new About page layout is not available in CB-GH or CB-Sheets yet!
+Please jump down to our legacy [CB-GH About Page](#cb-gh-about-page) section!

 ### About Front Matter Options

 First, you will notice a *large* YAML front matter block.